 Our Clam Chowder Recipe is a long time family favorite that we love to make during the winter months.
-Clam Chowder is a favorite in many restaurants and it’s so simple to make at home too!
-This chowder recipe has red potatoes, celery, onion, clams, half and half, with butter & flour to make the rue!
-Today’s chowder recipe was popular at Bratten’s Restaurant in Salt Lake City in the 1950’s and somehow my Grandma Louise was able to get the recipe.
-Please keep reading to hear the “secret” story! 🙂
+I dare say this is the best Clam Chowder recipe in the world!
+If s a favorite in many restaurants and it’s so simple to make at home too!

 This Clam Chowder recipe was handed down to me by my Gram- she’s the inspiration for our blog.
 I can’t even begin to tell you how much I love and miss her.
 This recipe brings beautiful memories of her flooding back–times when she’d make a big pot of Clam Chowder and our extended family would gather at her home to enjoy a bowl together.